 For more info about the Sails.js framework please go to their official documentation.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install this for you.
+Of course you don’t have to Install Sails.js on CentOS 7, if you use one of our CentOS Optimized VPS Hosting services, in which case you can simply ask our expert Linux admins to install this for you.
 They are available 24×7 and will take care of your request immediately.